TianbiZhang/DED_Capturing_Scripts/README.md

 This project only includes my custom python scripts.
 After downloading, please paste the scripts (not the home folder) to your PIXETPro installation directory.

-If you wish to use the scripts elsewhere, please either (1) manually add the PIXET Pro installation directory to PATH, or (2) add the following code before `import pypixet` in the python scripts:
+If you wish to use the scripts elsewhere, please add the following code before `import pypixet` in the python scripts:

 ```
 import sys